vain/katriawm/doc/LEMONBAR.md

 ### Command line arguments

-The script accepts three parameters:
+The script accepts three parameters, each specifying an attribute string which will be inserted before the corresponding area:

+-   `-m`: Layout icon if monitor selected.
--   `-n`: Attribute string to prepend to unselected areas.
+-   `-n`: Unselected areas.
--   `-s`: The same for selected areas.
+-   `-s`: Selected tags.
--   `-u`: The same for urgent areas.
+-   `-u`: Urgent tags.

 Let’s say you want to change the background color for selected items, then you have to call it like this: